gorules/zen/bindings/nodejs/README.md

 ### Functions Node

 Function nodes are JavaScript snippets that allow for quick and easy parsing, re-mapping or otherwise modifying the data using JavaScript.
 Inputs of the node are provided as function's arguments.
-Functions are executed on top of Google's V8 Engine Isolates that are built into the ZEN Engine.
+Functions are executed on top of QuickJS Engine that is bundled into the ZEN Engine.

 Function timeout is set to a 50ms.